existanz/EXisTAnZ/README.md

-- 👋 Hi, I’m @EXisTAnZ
+- 👋 Hi, I’m @Existanz
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently learning Nest.JS
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on blockchain
 - 📫 How to reach me ...

 <!---
-EXisTAnZ/EXisTAnZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Existanz/existanz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->